 The initial research term of the agreement is six years and is subject to extensions upon mutual agreement and under other specified circumstances.
 We are responsible for all research activities through the submission of an IND or European Clinical Trial Application (CTA), while Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
-Shire reimburses us for our internal and external research program-related costs.
+Shire reimburses us for agreed upon internal and external research program-related costs.

 Under the agreement, we received an upfront license fee of \$13.0 million.
 In addition, for each gene target, we are eligible to receive \$33.5 million in payments upon the achievement of specified research, regulatory, clinical development milestones, as well as \$180 million in payments upon the achievement of specified commercialization and sales milestones.
 The total amount of potential milestone payments for each of the seven gene targets, assuming the achievement of all specified milestones in the Agreement, is \$213.5 million.
 The milestone payments for each gene target through the acceptance of an IND or CTA submission total \$8.5 million.
 We will also receive royalty payments that are a tiered double-digit percentage of net sales of products developed under the collaboration.
-To date, we have not received any payments from Shire related to milestone or royalty payments.
+In the third quarter of 2014 we received a \$1.0 million milestone payment from Shire related to toxicology studies for our hemophilia B program.